 Drink Aware – alcohol related advice, information and support for people and professionals.

-Local alcohol consumption profiles for England (2015) - provide information for local government, health organisations, commissioners and other agencies to monitor the impact of alcohol on local communities, and to monitor the services and initiatives that have been put in place to prevent and reduce the harmful impact of alcohol.
+Local alcohol profiles for Bracknell Forest - provide information for local government, health organisations, commissioners and other agencies to monitor the impact of alcohol on local communities, and to monitor the services and initiatives that have been put in place to prevent and reduce the harmful impact of alcohol.

 Specialist drug and alcohol services – Information on the services of the Bracknell Forest drug and Alcohol Team.